deqode/GoArcc/docs/Introduction/Directory Definition.md

 ```

 ### GraphQL
-We are using [grpc-graphql-gateway](https://github.com/ysugimoto/grpc-graphql-gateway), this plugin basically generate GraphQL Schema from Protocol Buffers.
+We are using [grpc-graphql-gateway](https://github.com/ysugimoto/grpc-graphql-gateway), this plugin generates GraphQL Schema from Protocol Buffers.
 #### how to register your service as graphQL?
 you can register your service as rest at `servers/graphql/register.go`
 ```go